GlobalLives/globallives/wp-content/plugins/google-analytics-dashboard-for-wp/readme.txt

 Tags: google,analytics,google analytics,dashboard,analytics dashboard,google analytics dashboard,google analytics widget,tracking,realtime,wpmu,multisite
 Requires at least: 2.8
 Tested up to: 3.7.1
-Stable tag: 4.2.3
+Stable tag: 4.2.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Google Analytics Dashboard for WP will display Google Analytics data and statistics inside your WordPress Blog.

 == Description ==
-Using a widget, Google Analytics Dashboard displays detailed info and statistics about: number of visits, number of visitors, bounce rates, organic searches, pages per visit directly on your Admin Dashboard.
+Using a widget, [Google Analytics Dashboard](http://deconf.com/google-analytics-dashboard-wordpress/) displays detailed analytics info and statistics about: number of visits, number of visitors, bounce rates, organic searches, pages per visit directly on your Admin Dashboard.

 Authorized users can also view statistics like Views, UniqueViews and top searches, on frontend, at the end of each article.

-Using this plugin, your data is collected in a fast and secure manner because Google Analytics Dashboard uses OAuth2 protocol and Google Analytics API.
+Using this plugin, your analytics data is collected in a fast and secure manner because Google Analytics Dashboard uses OAuth2 protocol and Google Analytics API.

-Main benefits:
+= Google Analytics Dashboard =

 - you can access all websites statistics in a single widget (websites within same Google Account)
 - real-time feature, displays real-time visitors, real-time sources and per page real-time traffic details
 - cache feature, this improves loading speed up to 7 times and avoids dailyLimitExceeded, usageLimits.userRateLimitExceededUnreg, userRateLimitExceeded errors from Google Analytics API
 - two themes: Blue Theme and Light Theme
 - main dash access level settings and lock profile feature
-- access level settings for Backend statistics and reports
+- access level settings for Backend statistics and analytics reports
-- access level settings for Frontend data and reports
+- access level settings for Frontend analytics data and reports
 - option to display top 24 pages, referrers and searches (sortable by columns)
 - option to display Visitors by Country on Geo Map
 - local websites and business have an option to display cities, instead of countries, on a regional map